What is a cashback offer?

-Cash backs tend to be worth around $1,000 to $3,000 and often come with a few conditions and criteria.
+Cashback offers tend to be worth between $1,000 and $4,000 and often come with a few conditions.
 These can include:

 - Loan amount.
-Most cash backs specify a minimum loan amount.
+Most cashback offers specify a minimum loan amount.
 If you're refinancing a small loan amount, say $100,000, you might not qualify.

 - Time limit.
-Cash backs are usually offered for a limited time, specifying that you have to apply by a certain date and have the loan settled by a certain date.
+Cashback is usually offered for a limited time, specifying that you have to apply by a certain date and have the loan settled by a certain date.

-Cash backs are enticing offers because it feels like free money.
-But you always need to check that loan itself is a good deal regardless of the cash back.
+Cashback offers are enticing because it feels like free money.
+But you always need to check that the loan itself is a good deal regardless of the cashback.
 Don't let the thought of "free" money distract you from doing the hard work of home loan comparison.

 Fee reduction or waived fees

 Many lenders will waive or reduce fees for a limited time.
 Given that application fees can cost $600 or more, this is a decent saving.
 As with home loan cashbacks, fee waivers usually have exclusions and eligibility criteria, such as time limits and minimum loan amounts.

 Discounted rates can save you a decent amount of money in the early stages of your loan.
 Be sure to compare the discount rate to other offers and watch out for the end of the offer period, when the rate will rise.